proximax-storage/rust-xpx-chain-sdk/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The ProximaX Sirius Catapult Chain Rust SDK works as a lightweight Rust library for interacting with the Sirius Blockchain.
+The ProximaX Sirius Chain Rust SDK works as a lightweight Rust library for interacting with the Sirius Blockchain.
 It provides a complete library set coverage, and supports asynchronous requests.

 ### Usage
 First, add this to your `Cargo.toml`: